 Most 72 hour kits come in 1 – 4 person sizes.
 At minimum these should include food bars (SOS bars taste like shortbread!), a preparedness guide, reflective blankets, waterproof protection (e.g. ponchos), survival tools, a first aid kit, and hopefully a hygiene kit.
 All of the kits listed below also include N95 dust masks to protect you from the dust kicked up in the event of an earthquake, one of the most harmful and least prepared-for dangers.

 Individual Essentials kits are the most affordable 72 hour kit option offered by Total Prepare.
 Starting at $29.95* these survival kits are designed to be a starting place for people who just want the basics.
 They make a great base to build from if you are looking to add your own items to a kit.
 If you are interested in this kit you may want to supplement it with some extra water pouches, a LifeStraw, or some Aquatabs, as the provided water supply is purely for base survival only.

 Backpack Essential Survival Kits

 Essential Survival Kits are the next step up in price and supplies from the Individual Essentials Kits.
-This is our mid-range option, starting at $109.95*, for those looking for a little more than the barest minimum.
-This kit has a similar base to the previous kit with a few useful additions: Water purification tablets (in addition to the water pouches), a flashlight, an AM/FM radio (with batteries), tube tents, and a larger variety of survival tools.
+This is our mid-range option, starting at $114.95*, for those looking for a little more than the barest minimum.
+This kit has a similar base to the previous kit with a few useful additions.
+These include water purification tablets (in addition to the water pouches), a flashlight, an AM/FM radio (with batteries), tube tents, and a larger variety of survival tools.
 This kit does not come with hygiene supplies.

 Premium 3 Day Earthquake Kit